jculvey/roboto/README.md

 change the key of an item as it is stored in solr.

-In the following example, the crawler is parsing a `'url'` field which should be stored in solr as `'id'`
+In the following example, the crawler is parsing a `'url'` field which will be stored in the solr index as `'id'`

 ```js
 var robotoSolr = roboto.pipelines.robotoSolr({